What are Respiratory System Disorders?

 This disorder occurs when the blood vessels of the lungs are coagulated, swollen or damaged.
 This affects the ability of the lungs to receive oxygen and release carbon dioxide.
 In extreme cases, this disorder may affect the functioning of the heart.

 Causes of Respiratory Disorders

 Respiratory diseases are caused due to exposure to pollutants, smoking, passively inhaling the tobacco smoke, asbestos, radon, etc.

 Following are the major respiratory disorders or diseases:

 Asthma is a chronic disease which affects the bronchi and bronchioles of the lungs.
-It causes difficulty in breathing and followed with a severe cough, restlessness, cough and a wheezing sound while breathing.
+It causes difficulty in breathing and followed by severe cough, restlessness, cough and a wheezing sound while breathing.

 Asthma might cause due to the following factors: